-- lower water content.
-However, he focused mainly on general soil description and did not report any further details on soil-vegetation relationships.
+- 65 vegetation relationships.
 Krasnoshchekov (2008, 2010) described physical and chemical soil properties in the East Khubsugul region and the Khangai Mountains.
 Sympilova and Gyninova (2012) conducted similar research in the Selenga Mountains.
 However, in both studies only the soils were characterised, without linking them to the vegetation pattern.
 Sommer (2000) analysed soils of the forest-steppe of the Turgen-Charchiraa-Mountains in north-western Mongolia.
 He focused on soil-chemical aspects and did not find a clear relationship between forest distribution and soil properties.
-He concluded that forest distribution was climate-controlled and disturbed by pastoral pressure and logging.
-Yet, he did not analyse soil-hydrological properties. - During previous fieldwork in the Khangai Mountains, in the central Mongolian forest-steppe, we observed that forest regrowth after disturbance does not proceed equally.
+He concluded that forest - 70 distribution was climate-controlled and disturbed by pastoral pressure and logging.
+Yet, he did not analyse soil-hydrological properties.

+During previous fieldwork in the Khangai Mountains, in the central Mongolian forest-steppe, we observed that forest regrowth after disturbance does not proceed equally.
 The post-disturbance development of forest stands with apparently same site conditions ranges from spontaneous dense regrowth to no regrowth at all.
-As the trees are at their drier limit in this sensitive ecotonelandscape, we assumed that water availability is the main factor that controls forest regrowth after disturbance, whereas nutrient availability plays a less important role.
-Since both factors are related to soil properties, we established the following hypotheses: - 1) Silty soil texture leads to high plant-available field capacity and is thus favourable for post-disturbance tree regrowth. - 0 2) High hydraulic conductivity in the uppermost parts of the soils supports post-disturbance forest regrowth, as rapid water infiltration to some depth reduces evaporation and ground-vegetation transpiration. - 3) High nutrient stocks, for example after fire events, may support post-disturbance forest regrowth, unless nutrient stocks are anyway well above the requirements of Siberian larch.
+As the trees are at their drier limit in this sensitive

+- 75 landscape, we assumed that water availability is the main factor that controls forest regrowth after disturbance, whereas nutrient availability plays a less important role.
+Since both factors are related to soil properties, we established the following hypotheses: - 1) Silty soil texture leads to high plant-available field capacity and is thus favourable for post-disturbance tree regrowth. - 2) High hydraulic conductivity in the uppermost parts of the soils supports post-disturbance forest regrowth, as rapid water - infiltration to some depth reduces evaporation and ground-vegetation transpiration. - 3) High nutrient stocks, for example after fire events, may support post-disturbance forest regrowth, unless nutrient stocks are anyway well above the requirements of Siberian larch.
 In this case, no effect is to be expected. - 4) Permafrost may increase water availability for trees through the continuous water release at the melting front above the permafrost table over the summer season.
-As water above the permafrost table cannot infiltrate downwards, interflow may occur above the permafrost table.
+As water above the permafrost table cannot infiltrate downwards, interflow may - 85 occur above the permafrost table.
 This process leads to increased water availability, especially in concave slope positions where interflow converges.
 Thus, permafrost may support post-disturbance forest regrowth also at sites with otherwise unfavourable soil-hydrological conditions for forest regrowth.